Cardinal-Cryptography/common-amm/README.md

 First start your local node.
 You can do that by running `make start-node` in the root directory of the project.

-To deploy contracts, execute `npm run deploy:local` in the root directory.
+To deploy contracts, execute `npm run deploy-local` in the root directory.

+To create sample tokens, execute `npm run create-tokens-local`.
-To create sample tokens and register them as pairs in the DEX, run `npm run example:local`.
+To register them as pairs in the DEX, run `npm run add-liquidity-local`.

-Note that this requires rebuilding TypeScript wrappers first: `npm run compile:release`.
+Note that this requires rebuilding TypeScript wrappers first: `npm run compile`.

 ##### 💫 Help